ly0va/beastvault/README.md

 Go to `BeastVault settings` > `Library folder location` and enter a folder name.
 All notes in this folder will be scanned for `daggerheart` codeblocks, which will be available in search.

 You can also import adversaries in bulk, by creating `.json` or `.yaml` files in this folder, which can contain a single stat block or an array of stat blocks.
-The structure of the statblocks is documented below.
+The structure of the stat blocks is documented below.

 > [!IMPORTANT]
 > Only entries with a valid string `name` are added to the library.
+> After adding, deleting, or modifying anything in the library, run `Refresh library` either by using the side ribbon menu or the command palette.
 > If an entry has no `hp` and no `stress` fields, it is added as an environment; otherwise - as an adversary.
 > All other fields are optional.